jrpotter/notebook/notes/set/natural-numbers.md

 \
 %%ANKI
 Basic
-In Enderton's recursion theorem proof, what term refers to the "approximating" functions?
+In Enderton's recursion theorem proof, what term is used to refer to the "approximating" functions?
 Back: They are called "acceptable".
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1727627702465-->